subiabre/xyz/src/posts/04-linnaeus.md

 A good example is our own name as a species: **homo sapiens** because we belong to the genus *homo* and our trait is our thinking ability (*sapiens* in latin).

 *"Ok but how does this correlate to organising photos?"* If you look at taxonomy from a computing perspective, it turns out to be much like a [hash](https://en.wikipedia.org/wiki/Hash_function) function.
-You give taxonomy an input species and they look at the traits, the content of this species, and produce a standarised, unique output that is true for each instance of the same input.
+You give taxonomy an input species and they look at the traits, the content of this species, and produce a standarised, unique name output that is true for each instance of the same input species.
 The key difference between hashing and taxonomizing is that the latter returns an output that is human readable so that people can quickly pick up what thing is it that they are referring to.

 ## Enter `linnaeus`.
 While it would be easy to write a script that can take each photo and rename it with their hash string in some algorithm, and solve the unique naming requirement for my library, that would actually worsen even more the obscurity of the names I had in the library and would make it virtually impossible to find anything.
 At least with the original camera names I know which picture was shot before the others.